How to Compare CPMs from In-Hand Ads vs. Traditional Media

 What is CPM?

 CPM stands for cost per thousand impressions and it is a marketing pricing model used for measuring how many thousands of people your advertising or marketing piece has left an impression on.
 Therefore, based on the definition, it is clear that CPM is used in the campaigns designed to be seen by thousands of people.
+You can use a CPM calculator to determine the price and volume of advertising traffic.

 CPM is traditionally a marketing metric where companies pay for views of their advertisement.
 Therefore, whether running Ads on TV, Billboards or Subways, the advertiser calculated the cost of running the advert on their media based on the number of impressions per a thousand people who are likely to view the advertisement.
 Ultimately, you will find that advertising media with a huge exposure such as the national television will charge more compared to a subway advertisement where the number of impressions is likely to be lower.
 Therefore, before deciding where to advertise, it is always safe you compare CPMs for different advertising media.